transloadit/uppy/README.md

 This site is built with [hexo](http://hexo.io/).
 And deployed onto GitHub pages (`gh-pages` branch is of the `uppy` repo is overrwitten at every deploy.
 Site content is written in Markdown format located in `./website/src`.
 Pull requests welcome!

-The website is currently a clone of the [Vue.js](http://vuejs.org/) website - just so we can hit the ground rolling in terms of setting up Haxo etc. Obviously as soon as possible, we should start rolling out our own layout & content.
+The website is currently a clone of Yuxi Evan You's [Vue.js](http://vuejs.org/) website ([view license](website/LICENSE)) - just so we can hit the ground rolling in terms of setting up Haxo etc. Obviously as soon as possible, we should start rolling out our own layout & content.

 For local previews on `localhost:4000` type: